HariSurayagari/Reinforcement-Learning-Agent-Learns-to-play-Checkers/README.md

 # Reinforcement Learning Agent Learns to play Checkers

 Checkers is a well-known board game.
-Using ma- chine learning to develop an algorithm that can learn games like Checkers, Chess, etc has always been a fascination for man.
+Using machine learning to develop an algorithm that can learn games like Checkers, Chess, etc has always been a fascination for man.
 Since the develop- ment of modern computers there have been nu-